Nice to meet you.

 4. Coach

-The focus of this leadership style is building a great team with strong individual skill sets.
-Typically these kinds of leaders have had some experience with executive coaching.
+This leadership style focuses on building a great team with strong individual skill sets.
+Typically, these kinds of leaders have experience with executive coaching.
 When applying this style, you communicate with your team members very often.
-You want to figure out how your team can work together at its best.
+You want to determine how your team can work together at its best.
 The expectation is that you want people to try new things and develop themselves to unlock their potential.
 You see yourself as a leader who can push them in the right direction rather than just providing tasks.

 Example: You frequently have one-on-one sessions with a focus on the growth of the individual.

-• Pro: Members of your team get the opportunity for personal and professional development in their careers.
-New ideas are welcome, and your team feels valued while you can still make final decisions yourself.
+• Pro: Your team members have the opportunity for personal and professional development.
+New ideas are welcome, and your team feels valued.
+However, you can still make final decisions yourself.

-• Con: The coaching leadership style might be ineffective since there is a lot of focus on your team members and less on goals and vision.
-You also have the risk of making team members feel micromanaged.
+• Con: The coaching leadership style might be ineffective since it focuses heavily on your team members and less on goals and vision.
+You also risk making team members feel micromanaged.

 • Best for: This style may work for you when you work with people who seek opportunities to develop and grow.
-It may be beneficial when your main focus is on building a team that works well together.
-Be aware to not micromanage others.
+It may be beneficial when your main focus is building a team that works well together.
+Be aware not to micromanage others.

 5. Democratic

-In this style of leadership, the key is that the opinion of your team matters.
-You encourage ideas and opinions of every team member, and they matter equally.
-In the end, you may make decisions altogether in the group, or you keep the final call by yourself.
-Open communication is a key factor, and everyone should feel part of the team.
+In this style of leadership, the key is that your team's opinion matters.
+You encourage the ideas and opinions of every team member, and they matter equally.
+In the end, you may make decisions together in the group or keep the final call by yourself.
+Open communication is key, and everyone should feel part of the team.

-Example: Whenever you have to make an important decision, you schedule a team meeting first.
+Example: Whenever you make an important decision, schedule a team meeting first.

 • Pro: This style allows creativity and helps employees grow and develop.
 Everyone feels appreciated and motivated to contribute.
 This boosts morale and overall job satisfaction among team members.

 • Con: Making decisions usually takes longer.
-Maybe it’s not even necessary that everyone is always part of the decision-making process.
+Maybe it’s unnecessary that everyone is always part of the decision-making process.
 Your team members can also experience a lack of clear direction.

-• Best for: When you deal with at least a somewhat experienced workforce, this style may work well for you.
+• Best for: This style may work well for you when you deal with a workforce that is at least somewhat experienced.
 It’s also helpful when you want to bring everyone on board and build trust in you and the team.

 6. Laissez-faire (laid-back)

-With this style of leadership, you encourage your team to use the freedom to figure things out themselves.
+With this style of leadership, you encourage your team to use their freedom to figure things out themselves.
 Once you set a goal, you try to stay out of the way and come in only when needed to solve issues.
-Sometimes you do not even set goals or step in.
+Sometimes, you do not even set goals or step in.
 Instead, you may let the team solve problems themselves.
-As this kind of leader, you rather see yourself as the person who is just pointing the team towards a vision or goal.
+As this kind of leader, you see yourself as the person who is just pointing the team towards a vision or goal.

 Example: Your team solely decided to work on a specific task.
 You weren’t involved in the decision-making process.
 You’re aware of the task they’re working on and monitor only.

 • Con: On the other side, this style can foster rivalry, chaos, and frustration.
-Without a clear direction, it can also happen that a member within the team becomes the unofficial team leader.
-Respectively you can lose your authority within the team.
+Without a clear direction, a team member can become an unofficial team leader.
+Respectively, you can lose your authority within the team.

 • Best for: This style may work best for you if your team is very experienced, highly motivated, and doesn’t require much supervision.
 Make sure to set clear goals and to monitor performance.